salConigliaro/statusboard/README.md

 Then add a DIY panel to StatusBoard (go into Edit Mode by tapping the 'gear' icon in the upper left of the iPad's screen.
 Drag a DIY panel onto the board).

 Then tap the DIY panel and select either DropBox or URL under 'Data Source'.
-If you're using a webserver, then enter the URL to the 'index.html' file that you uploaded.
+If you're using a webserver, enter the URL to the 'index.html' file that you uploaded.
 For DropBox, select the appropriate folder.

 ![screenshot](statusBoardThumb.jpg)